Jan 13, 2026

 Include import fees in your cost projection: Import duty is only one part of the equation.
 As noted, don’t forget the Merchandise Processing Fee, which for formal entries is 0.3464% of the value (minimum $29.66, max $575 as of 2025), and the Harbor Maintenance Fee (0.125% on ocean shipments).
 They’re relatively small, but they contribute to the total landed cost.
 If your calculator doesn’t show them, factor them in separately.

-2025 has brought noteworthy changes and developments in US import duty policy, particularly regarding China.
+The past few years have brought noteworthy changes and developments in US import duty policy, particularly regarding China.
 Importers should be aware of these updates, as they could affect duty rates and compliance requirements: